CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/gradients.rst

 3. Train an MLP model on the calculated midpoint and midpoint-gradient values.
-After normalizing the data via linear scaling (see :ref:`mlaiplugin.datanorm`), the algorithm leverages a small neural network model to generate gradient data for the actual sampe points.
+After normalizing the data via linear scaling (see :ref:`mlaiplugin.datanorm`), the algorithm leverages a small neural network model to generate gradient data for the actual sample points.
 Passing the argument *optimize_training=True* will train models using the optimizers *Adam* or *RMSProp*, with activation functions *ReLu* or *Sigmoid* on hidden layers, using a *Linear* or *ReLu* activation function on the output layer, building *2* or *8* hidden layers with *6* or *12* neurons per hidden layer.
 The algorithm employs cross-validation to check the mean-squared-error (MSE) loss